kyegomez/zeta/docs/zeta/ops/main.md

 ### 1. Introduction <a name="introduction"></a>

-Welcome to the zeta documentation! zeta is a Python library designed to handle matrix operations related to matrix inverse root computation and other related tasks.
+Welcome to the `zeta.ops` documentation! `zeta.ops` is a Python library designed to handle matrix operations related to matrix inverse root computation and other related tasks.
 It provides functionality for computing matrix inverse roots, working with diagonal matrices, performing eigen decomposition, and more.

 This documentation will guide you through the installation process, provide an overview of the module, and explain the various functions and their usage with examples.